marczz/mzlinux_pages/markup/markdown.md

 -   [php-markdown-extra-extended
     ](https://github.com/egil/php-markdown-extra-extended)
-    (MIT License) is a of  PHP Markdown Extra, extending it with numerous features like: generating break on newline _like Github Markdown_, fenced code block with language support, it also support generation of HTML5 with support for figure and figcaption tags.
+    (MIT License) is a of  PHP Markdown Extra, extending it with numerous features like: generating break on newline _like
+    {{< iref "#gfm" "Github Markdown" >}}_, fenced code block with language support, it also support generation of HTML5 with support for figure and figcaption tags.

 ## Python {#markdown-python}